github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/metrics-for-custom-patterns.md

 ## Metrics for custom patterns

-Organization owners and people with admin permissions can see an overview of the activity for custom patterns.
+Organization owners and people with admin permission for a repository can see an overview of the activity for custom patterns.
 The overview includes alert and push protection activity for the custom pattern during the last 30 days.

 > [!NOTE] Metrics for custom patterns are in public beta and subject to change.